RamaLingeswaraRao950/Portfolio/README.md

 ## 📌 Overview
-This is my portfolio website showcasing my projects, skills, hands-on experience.
-It is designed to highlight my foundation in software development and provide an interactive way for potential employers and clients to learn more about my work.
+This is my portfolio website.
+It is designed to highlight my expertise in software development and provide an interactive way for potential employers and clients to learn more about my work.

 ## 🚀 Features :--